Plexiglass is more like transparent plastics, which is why it can be an alternative to glass.

-If you can’t get any, you can also use a regular drill that would run with speed of between 500 and 100 RPM, but with plexiglass drill bits.
+If you can’t get any, you can also use a regular drill that would run with a speed of between 500 and 100 RPM but with plexiglass drill bits.
 The plexiglass drill bits have geometric structures different from the traditional drill bits that allow them to puncture easily through the acrylic.

 Plan your drill

-When you are drilling through wood or metal, it may be proper to just mark your spots and go ahead to the drilling process after you have sorted out your safety, but for plexiglasses, there are some preparations you have to make.
+When you are drilling through wood or metal, it may be proper to just mark your spots and go ahead with the drilling process after you have sorted out your safety, but for plexiglasses, there are some preparations you have to make.

-We have mentioned above that you would need a piece of wood, you should place the plexiglass on the wood.
-For this, use a scrap wood that you wouldn’t mind drilling into, but ensure that the wood is hard enough so your plexiglass wouldn’t crack, and also use spring clamps to hold down the plexiglass so that they don’t move while you work.
+We have mentioned above that you would need a piece of wood; you should place the plexiglass on the wood.
+For this, use scrap wood that you wouldn’t mind drilling into, but ensure that the wood is hard enough so your plexiglass wouldn’t crack, and also use spring clamps to hold down the plexiglass so that they don’t move while you work.

 When you want to plan for your project, ensure you are not putting the hole at the edge of the plexiglass piece because they are acrylic, and their edges would chip if they are being drilled.

-But before you begin your drill, you can use a marker or grease oil to mark the spots you want to put holes through and to prevent chipping; you can place masking tapes over these marked spots.
+But before you begin your drill, you can use a marker or grease oil to mark the spots you want to put holes through, and to prevent chipping; you can place masking tapes over these marked spots.